- Brexit Referendum Statement

 The Minister of State for Universities has announced in a written statement published on the UK parliament website that EU, other EEA and Swiss nationals will no longer be eligible for home fee status, undergraduate, postgraduate and advanced learner financial support from Student Finance England for courses starting in academic year 2021/22.
 The Minister clarified that the change “will not affect students starting courses in academic year 2020/21, nor those EU, other EEA and Swiss nationals benefitting from Citizens’ Rights under the EU Withdrawal Agreement, EEA EFTA Separation Agreement or Swiss Citizens’ Rights Agreement respectively.
 It will also not apply to Irish nationals living in the UK and Ireland whose right to study and to access benefits and services will be preserved on a reciprocal basis for UK and Irish nationals under the Common Travel Area arrangement. ”( updated 24/6/2020).

-In terms of immigration it is expected that there will be a new system in place from 1 January 2021.
-Anyone intending to come to the UK after that date will need to apply using the relevant category of the Immigration Rules that will be in place at that time.
-The details of the new Immigration system have not been published yet.
-We will update this page once these details have been announced.
+In terms of immigration there is a new system in place from 1 January 2021.
+Anyone intending to come to the UK after that date will need to apply using the relevant category of the Immigration Rules that is in place now.
+The details of the new Immigration system have now been published.
+You can also visit our website here or the UKCISA website.

 Support for current and future EU students